 Remove salmon from oven and let rest at room temperature for around 5 minutes.
 Transfer to individual serving plates or a serving platter.
 Drizzle with any sauce remaining in baking dish.
 Garnish with parsley, basil or tarragon.

-Salmon goes with many different vegetables.
-It’s delicious with asparagus, broccoli, zucchini, Brussels sprouts, spinach, kale, lettuce, carrots and potatoes to name a few!
+Salmon goes with many different vegetables – It’s delicious with asparagus, broccoli, zucchini, spinach, lettuce, carrots and potatoes to name a few!
+Here are some of the sides I like to serve it with:

 Cooked salmon should be stored in an airtight container, or well wrapped with plastic wrap or foil and refrigerated.
 It will last 3 to 4 days.